 The Law (represented by Moses) and the prophets (represented by Elijah) disappeared and all that was left was Jesus.
 This is a reminder to us that He is the only way to salvation.

-As they were coming down the mountain, Jesus gave them orders not to tell anyone what they had seen until the Son of Man had risen from the dead.
-They kept the matter to themselves, discussing what 'rising from the dead' meant.
+As they came down the mountain, he warned them not to tell anyone what they had seen until after the Son of Man had risen from the dead.
+So they kept the matter to themselves; but they continued asking each other, "What is this `rising from the dead'?"

 Jesus told the men to keep what they had seen to themselves until His resurrection.
 Even though they had seen Moses and Elijah on the mountain, they still did not understand what Jesus meant about His resurrection.
 They were still thinking of the Messiah riding in and establishing His kingdom in Jerusalem.